-On December 12, 2006, in a Program Request Letter to the Waste Diversion Ontario (WDO) Board of Directors, the Minister of the Environment directed WDO to develop a diversion program for MHSW and stipulated that Stewardship Ontario act as the Industry Funding Organization (IFO) for the MHSW Program.
+On December 12, 2006, in a Program Request Letter to the Waste Diversion Ontario (WDO) Board of Directors, the Minister of the Environment (MOE) directed WDO to develop a diversion program for MHSW and stipulated that Stewardship Ontario act as the industry funding organization (IFO) for the MHSW Program.
 Products included under Phase 1 of the program were:

-- Antifreeze, and the containers in which it is contained - Fertilizers, fungicides, herbicides, insecticides, or pesticides, and the containers in which they are contained - Containers that have a capacity of 30 litres or less and that were manufactured and used for the purpose of containing lubricating oil - Oil filters - Paints and coatings, and the containers in which they are contained - Pressurized containers - Single use dry cell batteries - Solvents, and the containers in which they are contained
+- Antifreeze, and the containers in which it is contained - Fertilizers, fungicides, herbicides, insecticides, or pesticides, and the containers in which they are contained - Containers that have a capacity of 30 litres or less and that were manufactured and used for the purpose of containing lubricating oil - Oil filters, after they have been used for their intended purpose - Paints and coatings, and the containers in which they are contained - Pressurized containers such as propane tanks and cylinders - Single use dry cell batteries - Solvents, and the containers in which they are contained

 The MHSW Program Plan for Phase 1 was submitted to the Minister of the Environment on December 6, 2007.
-On February 19, 2008, the Minister approved the Program Plan and the Program commenced on July 1, 2008.
+On February 19, 2008, the Minister approved the MHSW Program Plan and the Program commenced on July 1, 2008.